Axia-Tech/AXIA-wiki/docs/maintain/maintain-index.md

   calculated and paid.
 - [Validation Guide (AXIA)](maintain-guides-how-to-validate-AXIA.md) - Walkthrough on how to
   validate on the AXIA network.
-- [Validation Guide (AXIALunar)](axialunar/maintain-guides-how-to-validate-axialunar.md) - Walkthrough on how to
-  validate on the AXIALunar canary network.
 - [Using systemmd for the Validator Node](maintain-guides-how-to-systemd.md) - Configuring systemmd with the Validator node.
 - [Secure Validator](maintain-guides-secure-validator.md) - Best tips and practices for validating.